Uzbekistan

 I designed this tour with responsible tourism in mind.
 This is why we will…

-Stay in family-run guesthouses and homestay
+• Stay in family-run hotels and guesthouses

 • eat at family houses and traditional, local cafes

-• buy local products and artifacts from local masters after meeting them
+• Buy local products and artifacts from local masters after meeting them

-• use local transport and trains to reduce our emissions
+• Use local transport and trains to reduce our emissions

 • Spend time with different local guides